 The Fountain

-Technology powers the pump
+Technology Powers the Pump

-Wilson’s Fountain starts with its pump, the political committee poised to become the National Party.
-This committee is responsible for developing and publishing the free and equal contest.
-It will adhere to all federal election laws but, since it has no ideology, will otherwise not resemble a traditional political party.
+Wilson’s Fountain starts with a political committee poised to become the National Party.
+This committee is responsible for developing and publishing the free and equal nominating system.
+It will become a National Party once it enters candidates into Federal elections.

 Note: Federal election law prohibits a direct link from this website to any political committee website.